Films

 Image

-*NEW RELEASE* Spirit Bear: Fishing for Knowledge, Catching Dreams
+Spirit Bear: Fishing for Knowledge, Catching Dreams

 Spirit Bear is off on another adventure in his second film, Spirit Bear: Fishing for Knowledge, Catching Dreams (22 min, 2022).
 This stop-motion animation of the book by the same name was adapted for screen by Michif animator Amanda Strong and Cindy Blackstock.
 Follow Spirit Bear as he learns about traditional knowledge and Residential Schools from Uncle Huckleberry and his friend Lak'insxw before heading to Algonquin territory, where children teach him about Shannen's Dream.
 Spirit Bear and his new friends won't stop until Shannen's Dream of "safe and comfy schools" comes true for every First Nations student.